Energy in Africa: Renewable energy

-Energy utilization and availability
+Energy by region

 North Africa

 North Africa is dominant in oil and in gas, for Libya obtains approximately 50% of the oil reserves available in Africa.
 Libya designated US$5 billion to assert programs and regulations that will reduce carbon emissions.
 Resources, such as oil and gas, are also prevalent in Algeria, in addition to natural gas.
 According to the Renewable Energy Sector in N. Africa, solar capacity is also extremely relevant in North Africa.
 The total power installed in North Africa region was roughly 61.6 GW in 2012.
 This is mostly made up of hydro accounting for nearly 10%.

 Southern Africa

-Energy sources in sub-Saharan Africa.
+Energy sources in sub-Saharan Africa (2005-2015).
 Fossil fuels and hydroelectric power make up the largest share of sub-Saharan African electricity.

+Coal mines and power stations in South Africa.

 Southern Africa has 91 percent of all of Africa's coal reserves and 70% of the nuclear/uranium resources in Africa, according to Professor Iwayemi.
 Southern Africa follows Central Africa closely in hydro resources; hydroelectric potential can particularly be found in the Congo DRC, Mozambique, Zambia, Cameroon, Ethiopia, Sudan, and Nigeria.
 Mozambique in particular has joined an international initiative to develop an energy action plan, to contribute to Sustainable Energy for All.

-In accordance with The Africa Society, USAID's Living in the Finite Environment program has helped form 15 protected areas in Southern Africa, encompassing nearly 40,000 community members, known as conservancies in Namibia.

 The country of South Africa alone possesses the sixth largest coal reserves on the planet, after China, the US, India, Russia and Australia.
 Specific renewable resources in South Africa include solar, wind, hydro power, wave energy, and bio-energy.

 As of 2017, Zambia is in a massive power crisis that began in June.
 In Lusaka the eight-hour blackouts cause families to cook on a simple charcoal fire.
 The reason for this is poor rainfall, causing less hydroelectric output.

 Despite recent improvements and the sub-Saharan African off-grid solar industry's rapid expansion over the past ten years, some 600 million people in the region still lack access to power.